-We require liquidity to meet our deposit and debt obligations as they come due.
-Our access to funding sources in amounts adequate to finance our activities or on terms that are acceptable to us could be impaired by factors that affect us specifically or the financial services industry or economy generally.
-Factors that could detrimentally impact our access to liquidity sources include a downturn in the geographic markets in which our loans are concentrated, difficult credit markets, adverse regulatory or judicial actions against labor unions, political organizations or not-for profits, or adverse regulatory actions against us.
+Liquidity is required to fund the needs of our depositors, repay borrowings, fund loan commitments and investments, pay expenditures and other obligations as they arise.
+Our access to funding, in adequate amounts and acceptable terms, could be impaired by a wide range of factors that affect us specifically, the financial services industry or the general economy.
+These factors include an economic downturn affecting our loan portfolio, adverse financial market conditions, adverse regulatory or judicial actions against labor unions, political organizations or not-for profits, or adverse regulatory actions against us.

-Our access to deposits may also be affected by the liquidity needs of our depositors, particularly in an inflationary environment where they may be compelled to withdraw deposits in order to cover rising expenses.
+Our access to deposits may also be affected by the liquidity needs of our depositors, particularly in an adverse interest rate or economic environment where they may be compelled to withdraw deposits.
 As a part of our liquidity management, we must ensure we can respond effectively to potential volatility in our customers' deposit balances.
-Our total on-balance sheet and off-balance sheet deposits totaled \$7.32 billion as of December 31, 2023.
-For instance, our on-balance sheet and off-balance sheet deposits from political campaigns, PACs, and state and national party committee clients totaled \$1.19 billion, or 16% of total on-balance sheet and off-balance sheet deposits as of December 31, 2023 and may increase or decrease their deposit balances significantly as we approach an election campaign, resulting in short-term volatility in their deposit balances held with us through election cycles.
-Additionally, our on-balance sheet and off-balance sheet deposits as of December 31, 2023.
-Although we have been able to replace maturing or withdrawn deposits and advances historically as necessary, we might not be able to replace such funds in the future, especially if a large number of our depositors or those deposito sufficient deposit our for deposits sought to withdraw their accounts.
+Our total on-balance sheet deposits totaled \$7.18 billion as of December 31, 2024.
+For instance, our on-balance sheet deposits from political campaigns, PACs, and state and national party committee clients totaled \$969.6 million, or 14% of total on-balance sheet deposits as of December 31, 2024 and decreased their deposit balances significantly after the last election campaign, resulting in short-term volatility in their deposit balances held with us through election cycles.
+Additionally, our on-balance sheet deposits from labor unions totaled \$1.99 billion, or 28% of total on-balance sheet deposits as of December 31, 2024.
+While historically we have been able to replace deposit outflows and borrowings as necessary, we might not be able to replace such funds in the future, especially if a large number of our depositors or those depositors with a high concentration of deposits sought to withdraw their accounts.
 We could encounter difficulty meeting a significant deposit outflow which could negatively impact our profitability or reputation.
-Any long-term decline in deposit funding would adversely affect our liquidity.
-While we believe our funding sources are adequate to meet any significant unanticipated deposit withdrawal, we may not be able to manage the risk of deposit volatility effectively.
+Any long-term decline in deposit funding would adversely affect our liquidity, but we believe our funding sources are adequate to meet any significant unanticipated deposit withdrawal.
 A failure to maintain adequate liquidity could materially and adversely affect our business, results of operations or financial condition.